CVE-2024-11704 Overview

 Workarounds

-- Disable automatic processing of encrypted email content in Thunderbird until patches can be applied
+- Disable automatic display of S/MIME encrypted messages in Thunderbird until patches are applied.

 firefox --version